basemachina/gqlgen-complexity-reporter/README.md

 # gqlgen-complexity-metrics

-This is a simple example of how to use [gqlgen](https://gqlgen.com/) to measure the complexity of a GraphQL query.
+This is a simple middleware of [gqlgen](https://gqlgen.com/) to measure the complexity of a GraphQL query.

 ## Installation